 R. S. Rose, an American, took his doctorate from the University of Stockholm.
 He teaches criminology and criminal justice at Northern Arizona University, Yuma.
 His books include Johnny; One of the Forgotten Things: Getúlio Vargas and Brazilian Social Control, 1930–1954; and Beyond the Pale of Pity: Key Episodes of Elite Violence in Brazil to 1930.

-Listed in: 20th century · Americas · Violence in Society · History · International Studies · Brazil · Global Issues · Latin American History · Criminology · 21st century · International History · Latin American Studies · South America
+Listed in: 20th century · Americas · Violence in Society · History · International Studies · Brazil · Global Issues · Latin American History · Criminology · 21st century · World and Comparative History · Latin American Studies · South America

 Portuguese and Brazilian slave-traders shipped at least four million slaves to Brazil—in contrast to the five hundred thousand slaves that English vessels brought to the Americas.
 Controlling the vast number of slaves in Brazil became of primary importance.
 The Unpast: Elite Violence and Social Control in Brazil, 1954–2000 documents the ways in which the brutal methods used on plantations led directly to the phenomenon of Brazilian death squads.